MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase2.md

 If you have an HSM-protected key that you cannot export, you can still migrate to Azure Information Protection by configuring your AD RMS cluster for a read-only mode.
 In this mode, previously protected content can still be opened but newly protected content uses a new tenant key that is managed by you (BYOK) or managed by Microsoft.
 For more information, see [An update is available for Office to support migrations from AD RMS to Azure RMS](https://support.microsoft.com/help/4023955/an-update-is-available-for-office-to-support-migrations-from-ad-rms-to).

 Before you start these key migration procedures, make sure that you can access the .xml files that you created earlier when you exported the trusted publishing domains.
-For example, these might be saved to a USB thumb drive that you move from the AD RMS server to the Internet-connected workstation.
+For example, these might be saved to a USB thumb drive that you move from the AD RMS server to the internet-connected workstation.

 > [!NOTE]
 > However you store these files, use security best practices to protect them because this data includes your private key.